 San Francisco is a top travel destination for many reasons: its natural beauty, its vibrant and diverse culture, its hills giving the city great views, top-notch food, and its role in the technology industry.
 The City by the Bay also boasts top attractions like Alcatraz Island, Fisherman’s Wharf, and the Golden Gate Bridge.
 Whether you’re looking to spend a day outdoors or explore the city’s museums, there’s something for you.
-In this post, I’ll share the 20 Top Things to Do in San Francisco that are sure to make your trip memorable.
+In this post, I’ll share the 20 Best and Fun Things to Do in San Francisco that are sure to make your trip memorable.

 Things to Do in San Francisco California

 If you’re looking for top attractions in San Francisco, you can’t go wrong with a visit to the world-famous Golden Gate Bridge.
 Spanning the Golden Gate, the 1.7-mile-long (2.7-kilometer) suspension bridge links San Francisco to Marin County.
 It’s one of the longest suspension bridges in the world and also one of the most photographed structures on earth.

 The bridge was completed in 1937 and was, at the time, both the longest and tallest suspension bridge in the world.
 It’s been declared one of the Seven Wonders of the Modern World by the American Society of Civil Engineers.

 Although it’s fun to walk or bike across the Golden Gate Bridge (you can access the pedestrian walkway on the east side of the bridge), I think the best way to experience the structure is by taking a drive across it.
 On a clear day, you’ll have stunning views of San Francisco, the Bay, and Alcatraz Island.